Dry Kibble Pet Food

 If you choose to freeze instead

-You may choose to buy a larger-size bag, more than your pet can eat in six weeks and freezing the remainder.
+You may choose to buy a larger-size bag, more than your pet can eat in six weeks and freeze the remainder.
 See tips for freezing, next.
-If you do this, remember to include the freeze date the food is placed in the freezer.
+If you do this, remember to include the date when the food is placed in the freezer.

 Freezing Contents of a Larger Bag